2004

 “[In

-Zero Hour in Phnom Penh] one experiences an impressive novel
+Zero Hour in Phnom Penh] one experiences an impressive novel and discovers

-in a country—keyword ‘Pol Pot—that has a
+lives in a country—keyword ‘Pol Pot—that has a long

-and intelligent sadness”
+sadness”

 —Thomas Widmer, Facts Zürich